cython/cython/docs/src/userguide/parallelism.rst

     buffers used by a prange.
 A contained prange will be a worksharing loop that is not parallel, so any variable assigned to in the parallel section is also private to the prange.
-Variables that are private in the parallel construct are undefined after the parallel block.
+Variables that are private in the parallel block are unaltered after the parallel block.

     Example with thread-local buffers::